ALBERTA ADVANTAGE PARTY BYLAWS AND CONSTITUTION

 7.9.5 Such other Committees as may be required to accomplish the purposes of a particular General Meeting.

-7.9.6 At every Annual General Meeting, nominations for Executive Council shall be taken from the floor of the Annual General Meeting, by way of motion and second to the motion.
-All nominees who are nominated from the floor of the Annual General Meeting must have been members for twenty-one (21) days before the Annual General meeting and must collect at least ten (10) signatures of members who have been members for twenty-one (21) days before the Annual General Meeting.
+7.9.6 At every Annual General Meeting, nominations for the Executive Committee shall be taken from the floor of the Annual General Meeting, by way of motion and second to the motion for any positions where the Nominating Committee has been unable to nominate any nominees for that position.
+All nominees who are nominated from the floor of the Annual General Meeting must have been members for sixty (60) days before the Annual General meeting and must collect at least ten (10) signatures of members who have been members for sixty (60) days before the Annual General Meeting.

-7.10 Any member who has paid the prescribed registration fee, personally or through an immediate family member, shall have the right to attend and speak at the General Meetings and any member who has been a member for at least twenty- one (21) days before the date of such meeting shall have the right to vote on all matters properly brought before the membership for consideration.
+7.10 Any member who has paid the prescribed registration fee, personally or through an immediate family member, shall have the right to attend and speak at the General Meetings and any member who has been a member for at least sixty (60) days before the date of such meeting shall have the right to vote on all matters properly brought before the membership for consideration.

 8. Officers and Executive Committee